 I grew up visiting London a fair bit, and having so many happy memories attached to this incredible city made me fall so totally and completely in love with it…till I discovered Manchester and everything it had to offer.
-And while James and I love the city we’ve chosen to settle down near, we both often pop to London for work or to visit friends, as it is only a mere two hours on the train.
+And while I do spend the majority of my time in Manchester, I do have to travel down to the capital every now and again for work.

-Our visits are usually fleeting, 8 hours being the minimum and 3 days being the maximum, depending on what we have planned.
-And as it happened, about a fornight ago, I popped into the capital for a brief eight hours, but managed to get a fair bit done.
-If you’re not sure how to spend a day trip in London by yourself (or even with a friend), take a page out of my itinirary, for a visit that is short but very sweet.
+My visits are usually fleeting, 8 hours being the minimum and 3 days being the maximum, depending on meetings and events I have planned.
+And as it happened, about a fortnight ago, I popped into the capital for a brief eight hours because I had a morning meeting and one with a totally different client late in the afternoon.
+I managed to see and do a fair bit in the few hours to myself around those meetings, soi I thought I’d put together a little guide for anyone who isn’t sure how to spend a day in the capital on their own.

-Hit Up Somewhere Instagrammable (it totally counts as a cutural activity)
+Hit Up Somewhere Instagrammable (it totally counts as a cultural activity)

-Start your London day trip by taking some gorgeous pictures for your squares, because did you even go to London if you didn’t gram the hell out of your trip?
-Now normally I’d suggest doing a real cultural activity like visiting a castle or a musuem, but since you’re only here for a few hours, I’d reccomend saving that for a visit when you have a little more time.
-For now.
-London is one of the prettiest cities in the world, so not milking every Insta photo opp possible is practically a milennial crime.
+Why not make the most of your time in the capital by taking some gorgeous pictures of one of the prettiest cities in the world for your squares?
+Because did you even go to London if you didn’t gram the hell out of your trip?
+Now normally I’d suggest doing a real cultural activity like visiting a castle or a museum, but since you’re only here for a few hours, I’d recommend saving that for a visit when you have a little more time.
+For now, not milking every Insta photo opp possible is practically a millennial crime.
 Call it a ‘photo walk’, if you really want to put a cultural label on it.
 Blogger favourites include the perfectly pink Peggy Porschen Cakes, the shops will floral fronts in Belgravia and the pastel houses in Notting Hill.
 However, since I’d already done those before, I decided to stop outside Liberty London for a famous flower shot, even though I look like I’m carrying a basket on my head and that my waters just broke.
 Serving up the realness on a platter as you can see, ladies and gents.

-Hit the Shops with a Vengeance (you know you want to)
+Browse the shops (you know you want to)

-Since you’re only in London for a day trip, I’d suggest not even considering Oxford Street.
+Since you’re only in London for a few hours, I’d suggest not even considering Oxford Street.
 Personally, I find it a bit overwhelming and really have to have the right shoes, the right frame of mind, patience and the drive to take on a big challenge to even attempt it.
 So this time, I decided to head to Carnaby Street instead.
-The colourful street has a little over 100 shops, making it a little more managable than Oxford St. on a short timeline.
-The street was lit up with neon signs reading the lyrics to Bohemian Rhapsody and I loved that it had some pretty interesting stores that you wouldn’t always see on your typical high street (here’s looking at you, The Kooples, Spectrum and Irregular Choice).
-A refreshing change from the same ol’ that is high street fast fashion .
+The colourful street has a little over 100 shops, making it a little more manageable than Oxford St. on a short timeline.
+The street was lit up with neon signs and I loved that it had some pretty interesting stores that you wouldn’t always see on your typical high street (here’s looking at you, The Kooples, Spectrum and Irregular Choice).
+A refreshing change from the same ol’ that is high street fast fashion.

 Set down your Shopping Bags (and put on the trainers you bought)

 Yes, I know that London is one of the fashion capitals of the world and you want to look the part.
-But are you done pretending that the chunky heeled boots you thought were a good idea for your day trip to London is a good idea yet hun?
-Mmmhmm.
-Thought so.
-Take your pretty self over to the nearest coffee shop for a little refuel and to change into the flats or trainers you weren’t anticipating buying but just spent £60.
-Because I don’t know about you but I’d rather not eat out for the rest of the month than deal with horrendously achey feet.
+But are you done pretending that the chunky heels you thought looked perfect with your outfit for dipping in and out of meetings were a good idea?
+Take your pretty self over to the nearest coffee shop for a little refuel and to change into the flats or trainers you weren’t anticipating buying but just spent £60 on.
+Because I don’t know about you but I’d rather not eat out for the rest of the month than deal with horrendously achy feet.
 If you’re on Carnaby Street, I suggest popping into the gorgeous little cafe at the Spectrum makeup brushes store.
 Because just LOOK at how pretty!
-Now stop getting distracted by the pink sofa and neon sign and chug, chug, chug that espresso – you have more shopping to do, girl!
+Now stop getting distracted by the pink sofa and neon sign and chug, chug, chug that espresso – you have more to do!

 Down One For The Road (you’ve earned it)